 The following guide will assist you in getting started with the Los Rios fax server.

-The first step is to submit your fax information to the Fax Inventory Form in order for the fax number to be converted and configured for used on the Los Rios Fax Server.
+The first step is to submit your fax request via the KACE ticket system in order for the fax number to be converted and configured for used on the Los Rios Fax Server.
 Once you have been configured for the requested fax, you will receive a welcome email to get you started.

 Now that you’ve submitted the fax information and received the welcome email, you’re ready to get started!